urlicht/CeNeuroVAE/README.md

 It learns a latent trajectory that explains neural activity while conditioning on observed behaviors and optional neuron identities.
 Reconstruction is computed per neuron with learned neuron-specific affine parameters (gain/bias).

 The model was tested out with the labeled datasets from [Atanas & Kim et. al. 2023](https://doi.org/10.1016/j.cell.2023.07.035).
 These datasets contain simultaneously recorded whole-brain neural traces and behavioral info such as velocity, feeding, and head curvature.
-Most of these neurons in the datasets were lableed with NeuroPAL (i.e. neural identities are known).
+Most of these neurons in the datasets were labeled with NeuroPAL (i.e. neural identities are known).

 While the model was tested on these C. elegans datasets, you can easily use this model/package to fit neural and behavioral datasets from any model systems, as long as most neurons have known neural identities.